-The same logic that applies to debt or equity investments that are backed by loan portfolios also applies to guarantees provided for loan portfolios: DBRS assigns EL Ratings to guarantees that cover the whole portfolio, but applies its Long-Term Obligations Rating Scale for guarantees under which the guarantor only covers additional losses after a certain loss threshold has been reached (for example, senior credit default swaps).
+The same logic that applies to debt or equity investments that are backed by loan portfolios also applies to guarantees provided for loan portfolios: DBRS assigns EL Ratings to guarantees that cover the whole portfolio, but applies its Long-Term Obligations Rating Scale for guarantees under which the guaranter only covers additional losses after a certain loss threshold has been reached (for example, senior credit default swaps).
+Likewise, EL Ratings for loan portfolio guarantees do not address the guarantor's leverage (for example, mezzanine or junior credit default swaps).

-EL Ratings in Securitisations and Covered Bonds
+EL Ratings in securitisations and covered bonds

-In summary, DBRS EL Ratings assigned to Pass-Through Instruments indirectly address the expected credit loss of a loan portfolio itself without considering tranching, other non-negligible forms of credit enhancement and return-enhancing measures (leverage).
+In summary, DBRS EL Ratings address the expected credit loss of a loan portfolio itself without considering tranching, other non-negligible forms of credit enhancement and return-enhancing measures (leverage).